 October in Cambodia marks the shift from the rainy season to drier months.
 While heavy rains still occur, especially early in October, temperatures are lower than the peak summer months.
 October also brings important cultural events like Bon Pchum Ben and Coronation Day, offering a deeper look into Cambodian traditions.
 From visiting ancient temples to exploring local markets, there are several things to do in Cambodia in October.
 This guide covers everything you need to know about exploring Cambodia in October, from the best things to do to must-visit places, ensuring you make the most of your trip.

-Here’s a list of the best things to do in Cambodia in October for your next visit:
+From ancient temples and floating villages to colorful festivals and nature escapes, here’s a curated list of the best things to do in Cambodia in October.

 1. Visit The Royal Residence At Phnom Penh Palace